Researching, developing, and transitioning advances in separation architectures, model-based system engineering, and mathematical analysis.

 Jim Carciofini has performed research in computer science since 1984.
 Acting as the lead software architect on a wide range of software projects using a diverse set of technologies, he is sought out for his ability to analyze new problem domains and design and implement novel solutions.

-Jim is the lead software architect for Adventium's Vulnerabilities out of Learning Automat (VOLTA) program that is funded under DARPA's Artificial Intelligence Mitigations of Emergent Execution (AIMEE) opportunity.
+Jim is the lead software architect for Adventium's Vulnerabilities out of Learning Automata (VOLTA) program that is funded under AFRL's NOVA Program.
 VOLTA will provide new automated capabilities for performing vulnerability assessments of deployed embedded systems, and systems of systems.

-Building on VOLTA, Jim is supporting Adventium's Artificial Intelligence Mitigations of Emergent Execution (DECIMAL) project, an 18-month effort, also part of DARPA's (AIMEE) program.
+Building on VOLTA, Jim is supporting Adventium's Detecting Emergent Computation In Multiple Automata Layers (DECIMAL) project, an 18-month effort, part of DARPA's (AIMEE) program.

-Jim is a contributor on DARPA's Cyber Assured Systems Engineering (CASE) program, and on the previous DARPA GRAINS program, lead the development of the mathematical optimization models in the medical logistics domain (medical logistics).
+Jim is a contributor on DARPA's Cyber Assured Systems Engineering (CASE) program, and on the previous DARPA GRAINS program, and leads the development of the mathematical optimization models in the medical logistics domain (medical logistics).

 Jim was technical lead on Adventium's Allocation of Missions Built on Resource Optimization (AMBORO) program.
 This program was part of DARPA's Mission‐oriented Resilient Clouds (MRC) program.